 Fort Hayes is billed as the best-preserved fort on Ascension, but Fort Thornton shouldn’t be written off so quickly.
 Arguably the presence of the lower half of a mid-C19 blockhouse which includes a sunken reservoir should make this small fort a contender.
 The last conflict which saw this fort armed was the First World War, and as a result, the holdfasts remaining are testament to the last guns mounted on them.

-There are a number of other recesses in the curtain wall of the fort (annotated B on the map below), which may have held lighter armaments at one time.
-A number of lightweight bolts remain in some of them, but in no discernable pattern to identify the weapon mounted at one stage.
+There are several other recesses in the curtain wall of the fort (annotated B on the map below), which may have held lighter armaments at one time.
+Many lightweight bolts remain in some of them, but in no discernable pattern to identify the weapon mounted at one stage.
 These may have been for Maxim machine guns, but I can not confirm this.

 All of the photographs below can also be viewed on Flickr along with lots more.